-Question from Peyton K.: I recently dropped my old Yahoo email address and switched to Gmail.
+Question from Peyton: I recently dropped my old Yahoo email address and switched to Gmail.

 But every time I load a page with Chrome the old email address keeps popping up in forms that ask for my email address.

-I can delete the old address and type in the new one but I’d prefer having the new one pop up automatically.
+I can delete the old address and type in the new one but I’d prefer not having the old one to pop up at all.

 How can I fix this?